pingcap/docs/sql-tuning-best-practice.md

 - id: Operator name and the step unique identifier
 - estRows: Estimated number of rows from the particular step
 - task: Indicates the layer where the operator is executed.
-For instance, `root` indicates execution at the TiDB Server, whereas `cop[tikv]` indicates execution at the TiKV, and `mpp[tiflash]` indicates execution at the TiFlash.
+For instance, `root` indicates execution at the TiDB Server, whereas `cop[tikv]` indicates execution at TiKV, and `mpp[tiflash]` indicates execution at TiFlash.
 - access object: The object where the row sources are located
 - operator info: Extended information about the operator regarding the step